Nider001/Borderlands-2-rebalance-mod/README.md

 # Borderlands-2-rebalance-mod
 A mix between ultimate vault hunter and normal playthrough mods with some extra changes for refreshing experience

+IMPORTANT STUFF:

+MAKE SURE YOU HAVE BOTH ULTIMATE VAULT HUNTER UPGRADE PACKS INSTALLED.
+THEY ARE ESSENTIAL FOR THE MOD TO RUN CORRECTLY!

 Installation:

 0. Ignore files/folders at the top and download the archive: https://drive.google.com/file/d/1kkYZ9yfpL6xPiPn2ij3Gs69kL9Jn__l6/view?usp=sharing